Master in Sports Journalism

 The UPF Barcelona School of Management offers you the possibility of expanding your training and international vision through the International Mobility Programme.
 Extend your studies extracurricularly, during the academic year following the completion of your Master's, at a top-level institution.
 Limited places.

-Once you have passed the program, you will be awarded the degree of Máster en Periodismo Deportivo, issued by the Pompeu Fabra University.
+Once you have passed the program, you will obtain an electronic degree (e-Título) for the Master in Sports Journalism issued by the Pompeu Fabra University

 The master is taught by journalists and other active professionals in the sports communication sector, as well as research professors from the UPF Department of Journalism and Communication.